navgurukul/chanakya/questions/algebra/algebraChoice2.md

 Price of 1m (one metre) cotton is 70₹.
 And price 1m silk is 50₹.
 You have 8m cotton and 6m silk.
-What is the price of the clothes that you have?
+What is the price of the clothe that you have?

 ## Options